 When facing down a natural disaster like a hurricane it’s best to obviously be far enough away that its remnants may only be a few waves lapping on the shore, or right in the eye, close enough to avoid its destructive shearing winds.AJ will benefit, as Klitschko did from a seven inch reach advantage, the improved jab of AJ will be highly effective against Povetkin who lacks the mobility and deft footwork to insinuate himself in to a distance where he will be most comfortable.

 When Povetkin tries to dip left to deliver that overhand right, AJ can fire a straight right hand to the side of the Russian’s head, when Povetkin comes up AJ could have a left hook waiting for him.

 If AJ ends up inside, he will have to be intelligent but Povetkin lacks true power at this distance, he needs to generate massive leverage launching all 230 pounds behind his punches.
 Inside, AJ can use his height and strength advantage to wear down the older fighter in the clinch and set up the rear right hook, the same punch that landed so dramatically on Klitschko and set up the Brit’s legendary win.

 When the storm warning goes out you either shelter in place or evacuate.
 In the boxing ring there is nowhere to go and nowhere to hide.
 No first responders

 coming to save you, unless you are being scraped off the canvas like six of Alexander Povetkin’s last eight opponents.
 Next week, September 22nd, the clouds will roll in to Wembley Arena but AJ has been here before.
 He will weather the storm.

-Be sure to check out our main site TEAM LEFTJAB at www.leftjaballnightboxing.com where you will see all the latest articles and radio interviews!!
+Be sure to check out our main site TEAM LEFTJAB at www.leftjaballnightboxing.com where you will see all the latest from The Team LeftJab United Radio Network!